 I will be taking enrichment leave for the last 3 weeks of this term and the first 3 weeks of Term 3.
 While I am on leave, Shaun Mohr will be taking on the role of Principal.

 Enrichment Leave is available to Catholic School Principals after 8 years of service.
 Enrichment Leave assist principals in continuing their professional growth and is intended to enhance and affirm Principals in their leadership role within the local and broader Catholic community and be a source of ongoing enrichment to the school community.

 This Sunday 11th June I will be departing Ballarat with a group from the Ballarat Diocese on a 2 week Pilgrimage to the Holy Lands as part of my Enrichment Leave.
 Fr Justin Driscoll will be leading the pilgrimage to Jordan and Israel, where a group of 24 of us will follow in the footsteps of Jesus.
 I feel extremely privileged to be travelling to the places where Jesus lived and preached - Jerusalem, Nazareth, Bethlehem, Jordan, and Jericho to name a few.

 I will then travel through Europe to the Island of Iona.
 Lying off the west coast of Scotland, the tiny Isle of Iona is where St Columba arrived in 563 AD with 12 followers and built his first Celtic church and established a monastic community.
 I will be participating in a week long ‘silent retreat’ while on Iona, before heading to Ireland where I will follow Columba through Ireland's north.

 I look forward to sharing my travels with you on my return early in Term 3.

-Our next assembly will be held on Friday June 16th.
-The assembly will be held at 2.30pm in the church and LG 10 will lead the assembly.
+Our next assembly will be held on Friday June 16th at 2.30pm in the school hall and LG 10 will lead the assembly.

 The following Prep students will be introduced at this assembly:-